yujie-tao/vr-instrument/README.md

 ```
 The server window should receive any message sent from this test client side.

-If it work, goes back to root folder, and update the IP in `main.py`.
+If it works, go back to root folder, and update the IP in `main.py`.

 ```
 python main.py
 ```